A local-global principle for polyquadratic twists of abelian surfaces: Introduction

-In this article we are concerned with a notion that unwinds that of being quadratic twists.
+Notice that the condition of being quadratic twists is finer than that of being isogenous over a quadratic extension: if $A=E\times E_\chi$ and $A'=E^2$, where $E$ is an elliptic curve defined over~$K$ without CM and $\chi$ is a quadratic character, then $A$ and $A'$ are isogenous over a quadratic extension, but $A$ and $A'$ are not quadratic twists according to the definition in the previous paragraph.
+For similar reasons, the condition of being isogenous over a quadratic extension is not a notion that one can expect to satisfy a local-global principle beyond dimension $2$.
+Indeed, if $A=E_\chi\times E_\psi$ and $A'=E^2$, where $E$ is an elliptic curve defined over~$K$ without CM and $\chi$ and $\psi$ are distinct quadratic characters, then $A_\p$ and $A'_\p$ are isogenous over a quadratic extension for almost all $\p\in \Sigma_K$, but $A$ and $A'$ only become isogenous over a biquadratic extension.

+The discussion in the previous paragraph suggests that only the following weakening of the notion of being isogenous over a quadratic extension can aspire to satisfy a local-global principle.
 We say that a Galois field extension is polyquadratic if its Galois group has exponent dividing~$2$.
 Note that a polyquadratic extension of a finite field is either trivial or quadratic.
 We say that two abelian varieties are \emph{polyquadratic twists} if their base changes to a polyquadratic extension are isogenous.
 We say that $A$ and $A'$ are \emph{locally polyquadratic twists} if $A_\p$ and~$A'_\p$ are polyquadratic twists for almost all $\p\in \Sigma_K$.

 It is easy to see (cf. Remark \ref{explanation}) that if $A$ and $A'$ are polyquadratic twists, then $A$ and $A'$ are locally polyquadratic twists.
 The goal of this article is to study the converse of this implication.
 For $g=1$, this converse follows easily from results of Rajan \cite[Thm.
 B]{Raj98} and Ramakrishnan \cite[Thm.
-2]{Ram00}.
+2]{Ram00} (see Lemma \ref{lemma: dimension1}).
 The main result of this article is the following.

 \begin{thm} Suppose that $A$ and $A'$ are abelian surfaces defined over a number field $K$.
 Then they are polyquadratic twists if and only if they are locally polyquadratic twists. \end{thm}

 To complement the above theorem, in \S\ref{section: counterexample} we exhibit two abelian threefolds that are locally polyquadratic twists but are not polyquadratic twists.
 In \S\ref{section: preliminaries}, we translate our problem into a problem about $\ell$-adic Galois representations and reinterpret the notions defined in this introduction in group theoretic terms.
 We also recall the main results of \cite{KL20} and \cite{Fit22}, and we prove some technical results that will be used in later sections.
 In \S\ref{section: squares} we carry out the proof of Theorem \ref{theorem: main} in the most complicated case, that is, when $A$ is either geometrically isogenous to the square of an elliptic curve or has geometric quaternionic multiplication.
 A crucial input in this case is the tensor decomposition of the Tate module $T_\ell(A)$ provided by \cite{FG22}.
 This remarkably allows us to translate our problem concerning $\ell$-adic representations of degree~$4$ into a problem concerning Artin representations of degree $2$ (see Theorem~\ref{thm: locpolytwists} for a solution of the latter problem).
 The proof of the remaining cases of Theorem \ref{theorem: main} takes place in \S\ref{section: proof}, where we benefit from the classification of Sato-Tate groups of abelian surfaces of \cite{FKRS12}.
 We remark however that our proof is independent of the Sato-Tate conjecture.